timefyi/time.fyi/readme.md

 # Lists only the fixme comments
 git pending --type fixme

+# By default, it looks for text todo, fixme, testme and docme anywhere
+#  in the comment.
+If you want to make the checks strict i.e. only match
+#  @todo, @fixme, @testme and @docme, then use --strict flag
+git pending --strict

 # Lists the comments from specific author
 git pending --author kamran